 The positioning of the baby in the womb can cause more pressure on the hip joints, stretching the ligaments.
 It’s thought that babies in a normal position in the womb have more stress on the left hip than on the right hip.
 This may be why the left hip tends to be more affected.

-Babies in the breech position are more likely to have hip instability than babies in a normal womb position.
+Babies in the breech position are more likely to have instability than babies in a normal womb position and have an increased risk of DDH.

 Babies with fixed foot deformity or stiffness in the neck (torticollis) have slightly increased risk of hip dysplasia.
 This may partly be due to limited space in the womb from these deformities.